A Pedestrian in Headlights

 Resolving Edge Cases in ADAS & Autonomous Driving

 Human drivers confront and handle an incredible variety of situations and scenarios—terrain, roadway types, traffic conditions, weather conditions—for which autonomous vehicle technology needs to navigate both safely, and efficiently.
 These are edge cases, and they occur with surprising frequency.
+A pedestrian in headlights is an example.
 In order to achieve advanced levels of autonomy or breakthrough ADAS features, these edge cases must be addressed.
 In this series, we explore common, real-world scenarios that are difficult for today’s conventional perception solutions to handle reliably.
-We’ll then describe how AEye’s software definable iDAR™ (Intelligent Detection and Ranging) successfully perceives and responds to these challenges, improving overall safety.
+We’ll then describe how AEye’s software-definable iDAR™ (Intelligent Detection and Ranging) successfully perceives and responds to these challenges, improving overall safety.

 Challenge: A Pedestrian in Headlights

 A vehicle equipped with an advanced driver assistance system (ADAS) is on the road at night, traveling down a busy city block filled with pedestrians and vehicles.
 Its driver is distracted by a text message.
 As it approaches an intersection, the headlights of an oncoming car points directly into the lens of its perception system’s camera—just as a pedestrian steps off the curb.
+There is now a pedestrian in the headlights.
 In order to react correctly, the system must not only register the pedestrian, but it must also send detailed data about her to the domain controller.
 This data must enable the controller to classify the pedestrian, determine the direction she’s headed, and how fast she’s moving, so that the controller can decide whether to brake or swerve.